Episode 8: Self-awareness and leadership transformation

 And you said first we may need to challenge ourselves to take a look at what we mean by the term difficult people.
 So, can you elaborate on that for as please?

-GAVIN: Yeah, I just you know, when people say to me, how do you work with these difficult people, one of my first responses is to stop thinking about them as difficult, I mean because in a way, what you're doing when you're thinking about it in this way is you're seeing the difference, you're seeing the sources of the pain as opposed to a broader frame of reference that can help you understand this in more depth and hopefully with, I guess, greater wisdom.
+GAVIN: Yeah, I just you know, when people say to me, how do you work with these difficult people, one of my first responses is to stop thinking about them as difficult.
+I mean because in a way, what you're doing when you're thinking about it in this way is you're seeing the difference, you're seeing the sources of the pain as opposed to a broader frame of reference that can help you understand this in more depth and hopefully with, I guess, greater wisdom.

 I think, you know, are they really difficult people or are they just different to us and see things differently to how we do them.
 Are they deliberately annoying or have we just not yet learnt and practiced ways to work with them?
-And some of the I wondered why you know, those physiological triggers we spoke about.
-But when I hear people describe people at work such as they’re blockers, or resistors or demanding, they're uncooperative and they’re painful and they’re just labels that we give people.
+And some of the, I wondered why you know, those physiological triggers we spoke about.
+But when I hear people describe people at work such as they’re blockers, or resistors or demanding, they're uncooperative and they’re painful.
+They’re just labels that we give people.
 Maybe they're people whose needs in the change process haven't been met, or maybe there's a whole lot of other things going on in their life that we don't know and we're not privy to that is compounding the situation where they're not being at their professional best.

 Or maybe we need to lean in a little bit more and just find out more about them to make less assumptions about where they are.
 Again, sort of that internal look in the mirror, not out the window stuff.
 And I think in my own leadership over the years, that's been at times a difficult but a really important lesson is that, you know, if we can't see eye to eye, try heart to heart.
 You know, what's the option?
-I think it was Dylan Wiliam who I heard once say, ‘The best teach development strategy is just love the one you’re with.’
+I think it was Dylan William who I heard once say, ‘The best teacher development strategy is just love the one you’re with.’
 And I think that assumes a lot of positive intent.
 And I know that that is not always easy.
 I'm not suggesting any of this is easy, but I always think what's the option when it comes to people.

 I think the other thing to maybe add to that is, well, in the book anyway, I talk about enlarging our frame of reference to understand that adult development., if you look at Robyn Kegan's pioneering work around adult development, that we're all at different stages of adult development and even understanding that means we can be a bit kinder to ourselves and potentially other people.
 When it comes to leading, we want to influence and impact as leaders, but in that process it's always people before process, right?
 We can't really change anything unless we bring the people with us who are responsible for that change.
 So maybe rather than thinking of them as difficult we could think about where’s their stage of concern, if we look at the stage of concern model, for example.
 Where might they be in like a stage of being concerned about a particular piece so we can learn better how to work with those people based on where they're at in relation to the situation, rather than focusing on where we want them to be but they're not.